- Lack of careers advice impacting youth employment ?prospects, says BCC survey

 - 5-step action plan to motivate your team

 - 4 reasons employee recognition should become your top priority

+5. KFC ? one big familyDespite working in small teams, KFC has successfully created a company culture within which its employees feel part of a big family.
 The management have created tight-knit teams where work is fun and rewarding, while individual achievement is given the platform to be recognised all the way up to national level.

 SummaryThe work might not be rocket-science and the pay far from great, but what KFC demonstrates so perfectly is that money isn?t the only thing that can motivate employees.
 Praise, acknowledgement and a clear personal development process combined with a positive company culture can make any business a place where people want to work and really buy-in to your company mission.
 Rachel King is customer success director at breatheHR.
 Image source